verovaleros/verovaleros.github.io/README.md

 # About me
 I'm a senior researcher and project leader at the Stratosphere Research Laboratory in the Czech Technical University in Prague, with more than 10 years of experience in cybersecurity.
 My research strongly focuses on helping people.
 Currently specializing in threat intelligence, malware traffic analysis, and data analysis.
 I have made my career in both industry and academia.

-In my current position as a project leader, I help driving forward research and development projects, improve processes, and drive the community engagement of the groups I works with.
+In my current position as a project leader, I help drive forward research and development projects, improve processes, and drive the community engagement of the groups I work with.
 As a senior researcher, I'm responsible for the research, development, and customer support at the Civilsphere project, dedicated to protecting civil society organizations and individuals at risk from targeted digital threats.

 I have presented my research at international conferences such as Black Hat, EkoParty, Botconf, Virus Bulletin, Deepsec, and others.
 I'm the co-founder of the MatesLab hackerspace based in Argentina and co-founder of the Independent Fund for Women in Tech.
-Additionally, I give specialized hands-on intensive trainings on network traffic analysis in various conferences around the world, where we have the opportunity to teach students, distilling the knowledge and experience of analyzing more than 18,000 hours of network traffic in the last few years.
+Additionally, I give specialized hands-on intensive training on network traffic analysis at various conferences around the world, where we have the opportunity to teach students, distilling the knowledge and experience of analyzing more than 18,000 hours of network traffic in the last few years.

 # Advising

+- Master Thesis Co-Supervisor, 2023-2024, Seguridad de un satélite en órbita:
+Detección de compromiso mediante técnicas de integridad.
+Juan Ignacio Bousquet.
+UBA, Argentina
 - Master Thesis Supervisor Specialist, 2022-2023, A Network Dataset of Normal, Malware, Attack and Background Traffic on a Real Network. Štěpán Bendl.
 FEE, CTU in Prague, Czech Republic
 - Master Thesis Supervisor Specialist, 2019-2020, [The first comprehensive report on the state of the security of mobile phones of civil society.
 Jakub Čech](https://dspace.cvut.cz/handle/10467/87847).
 FEE, CTU in Prague, Czech Republic

 # Teaching

+- Fall 2023, Teaching Assistant, Introduction to Computer Security (in English), Open Informatics Master Program, CTU in Prague
-- Fall 2022, Teaching assistant, Introduction to Computer Security (in English), Open Informatics Master Program, CTU in Prague
+- Fall 2022, Teaching Assistant, Introduction to Computer Security (in English), Open Informatics Master Program, CTU in Prague
-- Fall 2021, Teaching assistant, Introduction to Computer Security (in English), Open Informatics Master Program, CTU in Prague
+- Fall 2021, Teaching Assistant, Introduction to Computer Security (in English), Open Informatics Master Program, CTU in Prague
-- Fall 2020, Teaching assistant, Introduction to Computer Security (in English), Open Informatics Master Program, CTU in Prague
+- Fall 2020, Teaching Assistant, Introduction to Computer Security (in English), Open Informatics Master Program, CTU in Prague

 # Trainings

+- 2023 BlackHat USA, trainer, Advanced Malware Traffic Analysis - Defence in Depth 2023 Edition
+- 2023 BlackHat Asia, trainer, Advanced Malware Traffic Analysis: Own Your Protection.
+2023 Edition
 - 2022 BlackHat Europe, trainer, Advanced Malware Traffic Analysis: Smarter Protection - 2022 Edition
 - 2022 BlackHat USA, trainer, Advanced Malware Traffic Analysis: Smarter Protection - 2022 Edition
 - 2021 BlackHat Europe, trainer, Advanced Malware Traffic Analysis: Smarter Protection - 2021 Edition